 When you suffer from acute or chronic back pain, it is hard to focus on anything else.
 Every aspect of your quality of life is impacted.
 When the pain becomes chronic, it is easy to become discouraged and believe that you will never be pain-free again.

-At our Braintree clinic, we have given thousands of back pain sufferers a whole new perspective on life.
+At our Braintree Physical Therapy clinic, we have given thousands of back pain sufferers a whole new perspective on life.
 In fact, many of our patients are surprised when we tell them this fact: The vast majority of people with neck, low back pain and/or sciatica symptoms caused by degenerative disc disease, muscle strain and other spine disorders can be managed successfully—without surgery.

 Our approach to physical therapy leads to superior long-term results because we treat the causes, not just the symptoms.
 Our skilled physical therapists use a proven, research-based course of treatment that includes: